vim-autoformat/vim-autoformat/README.md

 ### March 16 2013

-The `dynamic_indent_width` branch has been merged into the master branch.

 * The options `expandtab`, `shiftwidth`, `tabstop` and `softtabstop` are not overwritten anymore.
 * This obsoletes `g:autoformat_no_default_shiftwidth`
 * `g:formatprg_args_expr_<filetype>` is introduced.